 2012 - Announced as a matron of the London Feminist Film Festival.

-2013 - Bidisha has been made a trustee of the Booker Prize Foundation.
+2013 - Made a trustee of the Booker Prize Foundation.

-2016 - Bidisha has been nominated in the Literature category of the Eastern Eye Arts Culture and Theatre awards
+2016 - Nominated in the Literature category of the Eastern Eye Arts Culture and Theatre awards

 journalist/writer in residence/random stuff